shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </Tabs>

 ## Auto screen recording
-Use Android system flag `FLAG_SECURE` on an activity if you want to prevent sensitive data from being visible on the auto screen recording.
+Use the Android system flag `FLAG_SECURE` on an activity if you want to prevent sensitive data from being visible on the auto screen recording.
 It will make the activity black in the video: